sindresorhus/eslint-plugin-unicorn/docs/rules/no-array-method-this-argument.md

 Forbid using the `thisArg` argument in array methods:

-- If the `callback` is an arrow function or a bound function, it won't effect `this` in callback
+- If the callback is an arrow function or a bound function, the `thisArg` won't affect it.
-- If you intent to use a custom `this` in callback, it's better to use the variable directly or use `callback.bind(thisArg)`
+- If you intent to use a custom `this` in the callback, it‘s better to use the variable directly or use `callback.bind(thisArg)`.

 This rule checks following array methods accepts `thisArg`: